On the geometry of silent and anisotropic big bang singularities: Introduction

 \section{Introduction}

 The subject of this article is the asymptotic behaviour of solutions to Einstein's equations in the direction of big bang singularities.
 The solutions we have in mind here are, to begin with, maximal globally hyperbolic developments of initial data to Einstein's equations, where the initial manifold is assumed to be closed (the assumption of compactness is not essential in the context of interest here, but we impose it for the sake of convenience).
 Moreover, we assume the existence of a foliation such that the mean curvature of the leaves diverges uniformly to plus or minus infinity to the future or the past; i.e., there is a crushing singularity.
 The asymptotic regimes of interest then correspond to the directions of diverging mean curvature.
 In addition to these requirements, we here restrict our attention to silent and anisotropic big bang singularities.
-By silence, we, heuristically, mean the property that observers going into the singularity typically lose the ability to communicate asymptotically (cf. Definition~\ref{def:silenceandnondegeneracy} below for a formal definition).
+By silence, we, heuristically, mean the property that observers going into the singularity typically lose the ability to communicate asymptotically (see Definition~\ref{def:silenceandnondegeneracy} below for a formal definition).
 By anisotropy, we mean that the eigenvalues of the expansion normalised Weingarten map $\mK$ are distinct.
+The main purpose of this article is twofold.
+First, we isolate, in a geometric way, the essential mechanisms causing chaotic dynamics in, e.g., the $3+1$-dimensional vacuum setting.
+Second, we formulate partial bootstrap assumptions and deduce improvements of these bootstrap assumptions.
+The second result should be thought of as a first step to a complete non-linear result which we hope to obtain in the future.